- Written by Dr.Mehmet Demircioglu

 If you use oral minoxidil, the decision is different.
 Oral minoxidil acts systemically and should not be started, stopped, or changed casually.
 It must be discussed with the doctor who prescribed it, especially if you have blood pressure issues, heart history, swelling, dizziness, or other medical concerns.

-I am especially careful when patients tell me they are increasing oral minoxidil dosage by themselves because they are afraid of shock loss.
+Patients should be especially careful if they are increasing oral minoxidil dosage by themselves because they are afraid of shock loss.
 Fear is not a medical plan.
-A higher dose is not automatically a better or safer dose.
+A higher dose is not always a better or safer dose.

-No patient should make sudden changes because of something frightening he read late at night.
-Fear is understandable, but it should not make the decision.
+No patient should make sudden changes after reading something frightening late at night.
+Fear is understandable, but it should not choose the medication plan.

 When can I restart minoxidil after a hair transplant?

 After surgery, the first priority is not stimulation.
 The first priority is protection.
-The grafts need a calm environment, clean washing, and enough time for the early healing process to settle.
+The grafts need gentle washing, limited trauma, and enough time for the early healing process to settle.

-I do not like patients rushing topical minoxidil onto a fresh recipient area.
+I am cautious when patients want to rush topical minoxidil onto a fresh recipient area.
 The early scalp can be sensitive.
 There may be crusts, redness, tenderness, or small healing points that are not ready for extra topical products.

 If minoxidil is restarted too early on irritated skin, it may cause burning, itching, redness, or unnecessary discomfort.
 Then the patient becomes more anxious and starts checking the scalp every hour.
 That does not help healing.

-In my own practice, I decide the restart timing according to how the scalp looks and how the patient is healing.
-I want the grafts to be secure, the washing process to be comfortable, and the crusts to be managed properly before adding extra products.
+Restart timing depends on how the scalp looks and how the patient is healing.
+The grafts should be secure, washing should be comfortable, and crusts should be managed properly before extra topical products are added.

-Some patients ask whether minoxidil will prevent shedding after surgery.
-I wish the answer were that simple.
+Minoxidil does not reliably prevent shedding after surgery.
 Shedding is part of the normal cycle for many transplanted hairs.

-Minoxidil may support hair cycling in selected patients, but it does not make the biology disappear.
-This is why I explain the growth timeline before the patient begins to worry.
+Minoxidil may support hair cycling in the right patient, but it does not make the biology disappear.
+I explain the growth timeline before the patient begins to worry.

-Shedding is not automatically graft loss.
-This distinction is very important.
+Shedding is not simply graft loss.
+That distinction matters.
 The hair shaft can shed while the follicle remains under the skin and later enters a new growth phase.

 I explain this in more detail when discussing shedding after a hair transplant, because many patients panic when they see hair falling during the first months.

-Restarting minoxidil after surgery should be viewed as part of long term maintenance, not as an emergency rescue.
-It cannot repair poor graft handling, bad angles, an unnatural hairline, overharvesting, or a weak surgical plan.
+Restarting minoxidil after surgery should be viewed as part of long-term maintenance, not as an emergency rescue.
+The separate decision about minoxidil after a hair transplant cannot repair poor graft handling, bad angles, an unnatural hairline, overharvesting, or a poor surgical plan.

 When the surgery is done well and the patient is a good candidate, supportive treatment may help protect the native hair and improve the overall appearance.
 But the foundation is still the quality of the diagnosis and the quality of the operation.